miyagis-forests/farmacy-food-kata/requirements/quality-attribute-rqmts.md

 - The different versions of the app should provide a user experience that appeals to the target user population.
 - Using UX design techniques, and providing high levels of customization are goals.
-- The system should keep the user appraised via notifications (email, app push notification, SMS, whatsApp, or other) of steps in fulfilling an order (order placed, payment confirmed, order available for pick up, etc.)
+- The system should keep the user appraised via notifications (email, app push notification, SMS, whatsApp, or other) of steps in fulfilling an order (order placed, payment confirmed, order available for pickup, etc.)